 Lost loves, tragic deaths, and witch's curses play into just a few of the many ghost stories in the Magnolia State.
 Whether you're interested in Civil War hauntings, stories of romance and tragedy, or just a fan of a good, spine-chilling tale, you'll want to check out at least a few of these haunted places in Mississippi.

-Waverly Mansion is a National Historic Landmark.
+Waverly Mansion is a National Historic Landmark located in West Point.
 The former plantation house was built sometime in the 1840s and is considered one of the most haunted places in America.
 Its antebellum-era architecture is unique and features an oversized octagon-shaped cupola.
 A self-sustaining plantation, it contained livestock, gardens, orchards, brick kiln, ice house, and cotton gin.

 Some paranormal encounters include:

-- A little girl is heard crying for her mommy and her handprints are sometimes found on fogged-up windows.
+- A disembodied little girl's voice cries for her mommy and her handprints sometimes appear on fogged-up windows.

 - A civil war soldier wanders the properties.

 - Orbs are a common sight, especially in photos.